simeonreusch/fpbot/README.md

 ## Requirements
 - [ztfquery](https://github.com/mickaelrigault/ztfquery) is used to download the image files from IPAC.
 - [ztflc](https://github.com/mickaelrigault/ztflc) is used for PSF-fitting.
-- Marshal credentials are neccessary for determining object ra and dec.
+- [Marshal](http://skipper.caltech.edu:8080/cgi-bin/growth/marshal.cgi) credentials are neccessary for determining object ra and dec.
+- Optionally: [AMPEL](https://github.com/ampelproject) can be used alternatively to the Marshal.

 ## Slackbot
 There is a bot for Slack included, based on the SlackRTM-API.
 To use it, create a legacy bot in slack (with the legacy privilege system, the new system depends on the EventApi, which itself needs a webserver).
 Change the bot-username in slackbot_realtime.py and it should basically work (first start requires you to enter the bot- and bot-user credentials).